canalplus/rx-player/doc/api/loadVideo_options.md

     If set to ``false`` or not set, the ``MediaKeySession`` can be reused if the same content needs to be re-decrypted.

+  - __singleLicensePer__ (``string|undefined``): Allows to use optimally a
+    single license for multiple decryption keys.

+    Can be set to the following values:

+      - `"init-data"`: This is the default value.
+        Under that behavior, the RxPlayer will try to fetch a new license any time it encounters an unknown encryption initialization data in the current content.

+        This usually means that a license will be fetched any time a new decryption key is encountered, which is the most sensible thing to do in most cases.

+      - `"content"`: Only fetch a single license for the whole content, even if the content has multiple keys.

+        Under that behavior, only a single license will be fetched, with a "challenge" generated from the first encryption initialization data encountered.

+        Not only that, all Representations (qualities) whose key was not present in the license will be fallbacked from, meaning that they won't be played anymore.

+        _Note that while fallbacking, it is possible that the player goes into the `"RELOADING"` state (during which the video will disappear and many APIs will become unavailable).
+More information about the `"RELOADING"` state can be found in [the player states documentation](./states)._

+        You can set this option as an optimization (to only perform a single license requests instead of many while playing contents encrypted with multiple keys) but only if the corresponding optimizations have also been performed on the side of the license server (to return a license for every keys even if one for a single key was asked for).

   - __disableMediaKeysAttachmentLock__ (``Boolean|undefined``): In regular
     conditions, we might want to wait for the media element to have decryption capabilities (what we call here "MediaKeys attachment") before beginning